- Terry Gilliam

 - Release Date

 With that disclaimer preparing me for almost anything, I still found Tideland a demanding, often uncomfortable film.
 Gilliam’s work sometimes exists on the line where the grotesque becomes high art (specifically with Fear and Loathing in Las Vegas, which is one of the best movies ever made about drug culture).
-In directing Tideland, Gilliam grabs his audience by the hair and shoves their faces into a toilet bowl filled with trauma, dysfunction, heroin needles, surrealist imagery, and the dreaded risk of pedophilia… Somehow, he makes it work into a poetic-but-disturbing film.
+In directing Tideland, Gilliam grabs his audience by the hair and shoves their faces into a toilet bowl filled with trauma, dysfunction, heroin needles, surrealist imagery, and the dreaded risk of pedophilia.
+Yet, somehow, he makes it work into a poetic but disturbing film.
 That’s the brilliance of Terry Gilliam.

 Every character in Tideland is afraid of being alone.
 Jeliza-Rose stays near Dell’s because there’s no one else to talk to.
 If she meets someone new, they’re automatically declared to be her best friend.
 This horribly abandoned girl is so desperate for certainty in companionship that she’ll befriend anyone, even if it might be dangerous.
-Later she meets Dickens, Dell’s mentally handicapped brother.
+Later she meets Dickens, Dell’s mentally disabled brother.
 Dickens is at once sweet and severe.
 He has a fort that he pretends is a submarine; he calls the train that runs nearby “a shark” and even sets traps for it—for example, placing shotgun shells on the track.
 Innocent and dangerous, Dickens is the most difficult character to reconcile.
-He’s twice Jeliza-Rose’s age but equal her mindset.
-The two eventually play husband and wife; these are the hardest situations to watch, as they would be innocent between two children, and might also be with Dickens, but how can we be sure?
-Because we barely know Dickens, or what he’s capable of, we don’t know what we’ll see next.
+He’s twice Jeliza-Rose’s age but equals her mindset.
+The two eventually play husband and wife.
+These are the hardest situations to watch, as they would be innocent between two children and might also be with Dickens, but how can we be sure?
+Because we barely know Dickens or what he’s capable of, we don’t know what we’ll see next.
 An innocent kiss could turn into something unspeakable if allowed to go that far.

 Gilliam’s film isn’t easy.
 He doesn’t want it to be.
-At every turn he challenges us.
-Filmed in 2005, at that point Gilliam hadn’t made a film since 1998’s Fear and Loathing in Las Vegas.
-His famously failed 2000 project The Man Who Killed Don Quixote was halted after less than a couple weeks in production due to environmental, budget, and bad-luck disasters—the film was never completed.
+At every turn, he challenges us.
+Filmed in 2005, at that point, Gilliam hadn’t made a film since 1998’s Fear and Loathing in Las Vegas.
+His famously failed 2000 project The Man Who Killed Don Quixote was halted after less than a couple of weeks in production due to bad weather, budget, and other disasters—the film was never completed.
 Tideland was actually his second film in production at that point.
-The Brothers Grimm had just finished principal photography and Gilliam was in a dispute with producers Bob and Harvey Weinstein over its final cut.
+The Brothers Grimm had just finished principal photography, and Gilliam was in dispute with producers Bob and Harvey Weinstein over its final cut.
 So, tired of the studio system that had so often plagued his productions, Gilliam took a six-month break from The Brothers Grimm and filmed Tideland.

-The actual production of Tideland went virtually incident free.
-Because the film is fairly uncomplicated visually, at least in comparison to Gilliam’s other work, the shoot was quick.
+The actual production of Tideland went virtually incident-free.
+The shoot was quick because the film is fairly uncomplicated visually, at least in comparison to Gilliam’s other work.
 It didn’t require elaborate special effects or sets, so it gave Gilliam a much-needed finished product.
 But as with The Brothers Grimm (Gilliam’s most obviously lazy film), there are points in Tideland where I could see a desperate director rushing himself.
 Not that it isn’t understandable, given the tragedy of his Quixote film and the potential disaster awaiting him when he returned to The Brothers Grimm.
-At that point, he may have rushed certain elements just to prove to himself, not to mention the film community and prospective studios, that he’s still a director capable of bringing a film in on time and at budget.
+At that point, he may have rushed certain elements just to prove to himself, not to mention the film community and prospective studios, that he’s still a director capable of bringing a film in on time and budget.